-I have written #nurture posts for the last few years (#nurture1617 is here), and love the opportunity to reflect on the year which is ending and anticipate what the year to come may hold.
+I have written #nurture posts for the last few years, and love the opportunity to reflect on the year which is ending and anticipate what the year to come may hold.

 So what can I say about 2017?

 #MakingTheLeap came out at the end of 2016, but I have very much enjoyed writing about it, talking about it and promoting it this year.
-I love receiving occasional tweets (often from people I haven’t met) telling me that others have found it interesting/useful/ motivating as they make their plans for the future.
+I love receiving occasional tweets (often from people I haven’t met) telling me that people have found it interesting/useful/motivating as they make their plans for the future.
 Schools need good leadership at all levels.
-If this book helps others prepare to step and fulfil their leadership potential, it was very well worthwhile.
+If this book helps others prepare to step up and fulfil their leadership potential, it was very well worthwhile.